AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/bing.md

 ## Activate segments {#activate-segments}

-See [Activate profiles and segments to a destination](../../ui/activate-destinations.md#select-attributes) for information about the segment activation workflow.
+See [Activate audience data to segment streaming destinations](../../ui/activate-destinations.md#select-attributes) for information about the segment activation workflow.

 In the [Segment schedule](../../ui/activate-destinations.md#segment-schedule) step, you must manually map your segments to their corresponding ID or friendly name in the destination.